Oslo Accords: Undermining Palestinian aspirations for statehood

 Seth Anziska argued Oslo provided the "vestiges of statehood without actual content", formalizing the "ceiling of Palestinian self-rule".
 Pointing to statements from Rabin that referred to a permanent solution of Israel existing alongside a Palestinian 'entity' that was (in Rabin's words) "less than a state", Anziska argued the Accords were a legacy of Menachem Begin's opposition to Palestinian statehood.
 Edward Said in an interview said, "Israel and the Western governments want Arafat to repress certain elements of his society.
 They want him to be a dictator.
 The mechanism of the peace accord makes this perfectly clear.
 I am for peace.
 And I am for a negotiated peace.
 But this accord is not a just peace."

 In his book Scars of War, Wounds of Peace, former Israeli foreign minister (at the time of the 2000 Camp David summit) Shlomo Ben-Ami describes the Oslo process:One of the meanings of Oslo was that the PLO was Israel’s collaborator in the task of cutting short an authentically democratic struggle for Palestinian independence...
 The Israelis conceived of Arafat as a collaborator of sorts, a sub-contractor in the task of enhancing Israel’s security.

+Ross and Makovsky noted, nevertheless, that in 2023 the Palestinian Authority had a "degree of control over close to 40 percent of the West Bank".